thetatoken/theta-infrastructure-ledger-explorer/README.md

 # Theta Ledger Explorer
-The Theta Ledger Explorer project contains a frontend web application for the Theta explorer, a backend api application to provide data to the frontend, and a crawler api to download data from the blockchain.
+The Theta Ledger Explorer project contains a frontend web application for the Theta explorer, a backend api application to provide data to the frontend, and a blockchain data crawler to download data from the blockchain.

 Please click [here to see the Theta Ledger Explorer in action](https://explorer.thetatoken.org/).